-All flights booked for business purposes through Standard Life Aberdeen's third-party travel operators.
+All flights booked for business purposes through abrdn's third-party travel operators.
 The travel operator's records provide the basis for reporting and we rely on the classification provided by the travel operator for the purpose of the calculation.
-Flights are classified as per the DEFRA guidance, detailed in the table:
+Flights are classified as per the DEFRA guidance, detailed in the table.

-Once classified, km is converted into tCO2e using the 2020 DEFRA guidance on conversion factors.
+Once classified, km are converted into tCO2e using the 2021 DEFRA guidance on conversion factors.